jackolney/travis-ci-latex-pdf/README.md

 * You need to specify by hand which packages you need, and some may not be available in the package repository or under different names or with other packages as requirements.
 * You need to specify by hand how much times to compile to make sure references and bibtex references work.

-Build time MWE: 1-2 minutes
+Build time example file: 1-2 minutes

 Want this?
 Instructions [below](#pdflatex).